 Who needs indexed life insurance?

-Here are some of the pros and cons of an indexed life insurance policy:
+Here are some of the benefits of indexed universal life insurance policies, along with the cons:

 |High potential for cash value growth||Potential to lose money|